cysouw/diathesis/text/c02_case.md

 ### [ N– | NA ] Resultative {#sec:case-accusative-addition}

 There are various kinds of objects that can be added to apparent intransitives with a resultative meaning.
-For example: a competitive entity in sports [@Next a], the result of an action [@Next b], the name of the result of an action [@Next c] and possibly many other [@Next d,e].
+For example: a competitive entity in sports [@next a], the result of an action [@next b], the name of the result of an action [@next c] and possibly many other [@next d,e].

 :::ex
 a.
 Er ist/hat den Marathon gelaufen.